-On June 27, 2022, the Company's general shareholders' meeting resolved to decrease capital by cash and refunded \$239,856 thousand in cash, with a par value of \$10 per share.
+On June 27, 2022, the general shareholders' meeting of the Company resolved to decrease capital by cash and refunded \$239,856 thousand in cash, with a par value of \$10 per share.
 The Company cancelled 23,986 thousand shares (20,218 thousand shares of TPEx common shares and 3,768 thousand shares of private placement common shares).
 The capital decrease proposal was approved by the Board of Directors which set September 2, 2022 as the record date for the capital decrease and set October 28, 2022 as the record date for the replacement shares.
 As of December 31, 2022, the legal registration procedures have been completed.

-The company issued 5 thousand and 50 thousand of new shares of common stock for the exercise of employee stock options in 2022 and 2021, at par value \$10 per share, amounted to \$50 thousand and \$500 thousand with paid amounted to \$40 thousand and \$410 thousand.
-The difference between par value and subscription price were recorded as capital surplus-share premium.
-For the aforementioned 5 thousand and 50 thousand of shares, relevant registration procedures were completed.
+The Company issued 119 thousand and 5 thousand of new shares of common stock for the exercise of employee stock options in 2023 and 2022 at par value \$10 per share, amounted to \$1190 thousand and \$50 thousand with paid amounted to \$1,097 thousand and \$40 thousand.
+The difference between par value and subscription price were recorded as capital surplus share premium.
+The record date for capital increase of 55,000 shares was February 5, 2024, and the statutory registration process was completed on March 6, 2024.